websterkgd/CaveMethanotrophs/README.md

 # CaveMethanotrophs
 =====================

-An analysis of cave methanotrophic communities from environmental 16S rRAN dna sequece data from caves in the US
+An analysis of cave methanotrophic communities from environmental 16S rRNA dna sequece data from caves in the US